Fankhauser Reserve: History

-In 1987 the Southport Sharks' board of directors submitted a proposal to the local council to build a professional Australian rules football ground and licensed club on the 31 acres of land located on the corner of Musgrave and Olsen Avenues.
-The submission was approved and the Sharks were granted a 50-year lease on the site.
-Construction of the $2.7 million development began in 1988 and was completed in February 1989.
-The ground was named after then Sharks vice president Wally Fankhauser who donated $2.2 million towards the new headquarters.
+In 1987, the club's board of directors submitted a proposal to the Gold Coast City Council to build a professional Australian rules football ground and licensed club on the 31 acres of land located on the corner of Musgrave Avenue and Olsen Avenue.
+The submission was approved and the club was granted a 50-year lease on the site.